defold/extension-spine/docs/index.md

 When you have a model and animations that you have created in Spine, the process of importing them into Defold is straightforward:

 - Export a Spine JSON version of the animation data.
+Make sure the extension is `.spinejson`.
 - Put the exported JSON file somewhere in your project hierarchy.
 - Put all images associated with the model somewhere in your project hierarchy.
 - Create an _Atlas_ file and add all the images to it.
 (See [2D graphics documentation](/manuals/2dgraphics) for details on how to create an atlas and below for some caveats)

 ![Export JSON from Spine](spine_json_export.png)

 If you work in _Dragon Bones_, simply select *Spine* as your output data type.
 Also select *Images* as image type.
-This will export a *.json* file and all necessary images into a folder.
+This will export a ∫ file and all necessary images into a folder.
+Make sure to rename the `.json` file to `.spinejson`.
 Then add those to Defold as described above.

 ![Export JSON from Dragon Bones](dragonbones_json_export.png)